 This call for qualifications is open to professional artists within the United States.
 Black, Indigenous, People of Color, women, gender nonconforming persons, LGBTQIA+ community members and people with differing physical abilities are highly encouraged to apply.
 Artists living across Rhode Island are highly encouraged to apply.

 Qualifications must be submitted through the call’s callforentry.org page.
-The deadline is April 18, 2021.
+The deadline has been extended to May 2, 2021.

 Site: Providence Innovation District Park